More information on the Consumer Code can be found here.

 ARCO does not provide a dispute resolution service, and will refer complaints that are made to it to the relevant member for resolution.

 The Code requires Approved Operators to provide a clear complaints procedure and to offer recourse to the relevant Ombudsman service if they cannot resolve a complaint to a complainant’s satisfaction.
-As such, any concerns that customers or residents may have about an ARCO Approved Operator should first be raised with the operator directly.
+As such, any concerns that customers or residents may have about an ARCO Approved Operator should be raised with the operator directly.

-Further, if a potential safeguarding issue is brought to ARCO’s attention, it will be reported to the relevant authority.
+Please note that if a potential safeguarding issue is brought to ARCO’s attention, it will be reported to the relevant authority.

 Please contact ARCO’s Head of Membership & Operations Ellie Pyemont at firstname.lastname@example.org if you would like to discuss becoming an ARCO member and Approved Operator under the ARCO Code.